M-hossameldine/JS-CheatSheet/Advanced-JS-and-CS-Concepts/Advanced_JS_&_CS_Concepts.md

 ## Primitives & Object Wrappers
 ### Pirmitives (MDN):
 - Primitive (value / primitive data type) is data that is not and object and has not methods
 - There are 7-Primitive data types:
-  string, number, bigInt, boolean, symbol, undefined and null.
+  - string
+  - number
+  - bigInt
+  - boolean
+  - symbol
+  - undefined
+  - null

 #### Primitives are "immutable"
   They cannot be changed/altered.